$500K can be enough money to retire on. Even as early as age 50!

 The 60/40 portfolio has been exposed as senseless.
 Retirees were sold a bill of goods when promised that a 60% slice of stocks and 40% of bonds would somehow be a “safe mix” that would not drop together.
 That can work—but not always, and that “sometimes” can really hurt!

-Inflation—plus an aggressive Federal Reserve plus a (thus far) persistently steady economy—has drop-kicked both equities and fixed income.
-The result is that bonds have not been the haven guaranteed by the 60/40 high priests.
+Inflation—plus an aggressive Federal Reserve and (thus far) persistently steady economy—has drop-kicked both equities and fixed income.
+The result is that bonds have not been the haven the 60/40 high priests “guarantee.”

-In a way, 2022 has been a worse dumpster fire than 2008.
+In a way, this 2022-23 mess has been a worse dumpster fire for retirees than 2008.
 Granted almost everything crashed in the Financial Crisis, but US Treasuries rallied, and the iShares 20+ Year Treasury Bond ETF (TLT) delivered a 28% gain that year:

 In 2008, Bonds Did Great

-Last year, however, TLT got tagged.
+Since the start of ’22, however, TLT has lagged.
 Sure, it still paid its dividend.
-But even including payouts, the fund dropped 31%.
-Worse than the S&P 500.
+But even including payouts, the fund dropped 34%.
 Ouch!

-When stocks and bonds are dicey, where do we turn?
+With buy and hope too hopeful and 60/40 six feet under, where do we turn?
 To a better bet: a strategy to retire on dividends alone that leaves that beautiful pile of cash untouched.

 Step 3: Create a “No Withdrawal” Portfolio